 - Because no one remembers most of the song "You Are My Sunshine" is typically seen as a song between a parent and a child.
 Not only is the song actually about romantic love, it's also a Breakup Song in the "please don't go" subcategory (hence "Please don't take my sunshine away").

 - Tim Minchin's song "The Fence" is all about lampshading misaimed fandoms and double standards, as well as pointing out that the world isn't as black and white as you may think.

 - "Say Something" by A Great Big World (which you might know from the re-recording featuring Christina Aguilera) is a clear Breakup Song, however its lyrics are largely interpreted as being about someone who died, often family members.
 This misunderstanding may have been the reason it was chosen as the Samuel L. Jackson-produced Charity Motivation Song for the testicular cancer charity, One For The Boys.

-- A Music Video example: The music video for Teddyloid's "Me ME ME!" was about a young man's Otaku obsessions quite literally eating him alive after falling into post-breakup depression, with the Fanservice portions of the video (mainly the scantily clad clones of Mimi and HANA) used to show how pathetic and sex obsessed the main character had become while also being used as Anthropomorphic Personifications of his worsening emotional state.
-Fans of the video drew the girls anyway, citing them as the best part of the video, accepted them even in (and in some cases because of) their monstrous forms, and even drew the girls toying with an unwilling Shuu or continuing to consume the main character.
+- A Music Video example: The music video for Teddyloid's "ME!
+ME ME!" was about a young man's obsessions quite literally eating him alive after falling into post-breakup depression, with the Fanservice portions of the video (mainly the scantily clad clones of Mimi and HANA) used to show how pathetic and sex obsessed the main character had become while also being used as Anthropomorphic Personifications of his worsening emotional state.
+Fans of the video were drawn to the girls anyway; they cited them as the best part of the video, accepted them even in (and in some cases because of) their monstrous forms, and even drew the girls toying with an unwilling Shuu or continuing to consume him.